growilabs/growi-docs/docs/en/guide/features/hackmd.md

 ## Simultaneous editing of articles

-More than one user can edit an article at the same time.
+One or more users can edit an article at the same time.

 When two users operate at the same time, it will look like the following.